Links on Android Authority may earn us a commission. Learn more.

 We’re committed to cheap options on this list, so you can’t expect top-notch power.
 These tablets will treat you well through everyday tasks like browsing and streaming, but you may want to turn to the best Android tablets list if you need a little more punch.

 The Apple iPad barely qualifies for our cheap tablet list, but it’s packed with some of the best features around.
-This 2020 version of the classic tablet pairs impressive battery life with a crisp display to excellent results.
+This lightly updated 2021 version of the classic tablet pairs impressive battery life with a crisp display to produce excellent results.

-The Apple iPad runs on the A12 Bionic processor, backed by 3GB of RAM and 32GB of storage if you want to stay within budget.
-You can kick that up to 128GB, which will last you a lot longer, but it will cost you dearly.
-Eric Zeman was more than pleased with Apple’s latest iPad in his Android Authority review, declaring it the only tablet to buy for casual use.
+The Apple iPad moved to the A13 Bionic processor, backed by 3GB of RAM and 64GB of storage if you want to stay within budget.
+You can kick that up to 256GB, which will last you a lot longer, but it will cost you dearly.
+Eric Zeman was more than pleased with Apple’s latest refresh in his Android Authority review, deciding that the light update still keeps it ahead of the rest.

-Its seamless integration, excellent display, and solid battery life more than balance out the Apple iPad's thick bezels.
+Its seamless integration, excellent display, and solid battery life more than balance out the Apple iPad's dated design.

-Even though Apple is rather secretive with its iPad batteries, the cheap tablet is rated for 10 hours and Eric managed to achieve as much in his testing.
-Unfortunately, the tablet still relies on a Lightning cable and there’s no real fast charging to speak of.
+Even though Apple is somewhat secretive with its iPad batteries, the cheap tablet is still rated for 10 hours, and Eric managed to achieve as much in his testing.
+Unfortunately, the tablet is the last to rely on a Lightning cable, and there’s no real fast charging to speak of.
 You’ll also have to work around the hefty top and bottom bezels, though the bottom one does house the Touch ID Home button.

 - Solid battery life